Smartsasse/sassehugo.com/README.md

 # sassehugo.com
 Source code for www.sassehugo.com.

-To be able to 404 non-existing routes I've chosen PHP.
+To be able to 404 non-existing routes I've chosen to use PHP.

 ## Setup
 `npm install`